ainsleys/derivadex-api-docs/source/includes/main.md

 type | field | description
 -----|----- | ---------------------
-address  | traderAddress | Trader's ETH address used to sign order intent bytes32  | symbol | 32-byte encoding of the symbol length and symbol this order is for.
+address  | traderAddress | Trader"s ETH address used to sign order intent bytes32  | symbol | 32-byte encoding of the symbol length and symbol this order is for.
 The `symbol` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly. bytes32 | strategy | 32-byte encoding of the strategy length and strategy this order belongs to.
 The `strategy` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly.
 The `strategy` refers to the cross-margined bucket this trade belongs to.
 Currently, there is only the default `main` strategy, but support for multiple strategies is coming soon! uint256 | side | An integer value either `0` (Bid) or `1` (Ask)